-Jennifer Aniston nailed it a few weeks back when she went on the Ellen show and explained why she took the tabloids to task for constantly reporting on her non-existant pregnancy.
+Jennifer Aniston nailed it earlier this year when she went on the Ellen show and explained why she took the tabloids to task for constantly reporting on her non-existent pregnancy.
 Jen has been hounded for years by the press with a magnifying glass on her relationships and potential pregnancy.
 The press almost wanted the world to believe that if she didn’t have a successful marriage with lots of little babies then it must mean that as a woman she is desperately unhappy.
 But they were wrong.
 Jen addressed the most recent pregnancy rumours in one hell of an essay for The Huffington Post…and she just had an incredible chat with Ellen.
 Check it out below.

 Here’s her incredible essay…